-October is a great month for stargazing and taking photos of the night sky.
+October is a great month for astrophotography and taking photos of the night sky.
 As the nights get longer, we get more time to spot and capture cool things up there.
-Plus, the cooler air means clearer pictures with less blur.
+Plus, the cooler air means clearer astrophotography pictures with less blur.

 For anyone who loves taking pictures of stars and planets, October is like a special treat.
 So, if you have a camera and a love for the sky, get ready!
 This month is going to be full of awesome moments to capture.